evillan0315/text-to-speech/README.md

 ## Acknowledgements

-*   Thanks to Google Gemini for the powerful Text-to-Speech capabilities.
+*   Thanks to Google Gemini for the powerful Text-to-Speech and AI capabilities.
 *   Inspired by modern web development practices and tools.
-*

 ## 📧 Contact